 Site no. Site name Area sq km Maximum potential capacity (MW) Potential annual energy output

-110. Sile fidille KIII capacity (MW) chargy corpor

 1 Ffos-y-fran 2.5 104.2 91,279

 2 Northeast of Trelewis 1.1 45.8 40,121

 3 Merthyr Road 0.34 14.2 12,439

-4 Southwest of Merthyr Vale 0.2 8.3 7271
+4 3 Southwest of Merthyr Vale 0.2 8.3 7271

-Total 4.14 172.5 151,110
+Total 4.14 3.8 172.5 158.36 151,110 138,671

 - 6.8.77 Local search areas do not necessarily indicate the acceptability of solar energy development across the whole search area identified, due to the need to consider detailed proposals and the remaining levels of constraints (or viability/costs to connect to the electricity grid), however they provide the basis for realistic local search areas for potential large-scale solar energy developments where detailed proposals can be further refined.
 This is because the search areas have been identified by mapping the solar energy resource (based on land elevation, orientation and other relevant criteria) however there remains the need to consider the more specific impacts of detailed development proposals. - 6.8.78 Consequently, within the identified 'local search areas' further refinement will be required to identify specific opportunities for detailed development proposals and to consider their acceptability and level of deliverable renewable energy capacity.
 Detailed proposals will need to demonstrate that they have no unacceptable effects on adjoining land in terms of their impact on amenity, heritage assets and the wider environment.
 Proposals for solar energy development will also need to comply with the requirements of other relevant policies of the Plan.
 The impact of detailed proposals on environmental designations in close proximity will therefore require careful consideration.
+For example, a detailed Landscape and Visual Impact Assessment (LVIA) may be required to justify development proposals.
 The following paragraphs provide a brief description of each local search area and the potential constraints to solar energy development.